Restraining Orders

 Often, the evidence portrayed by the opposing party is false, inflated, or exaggerated with no corroborating evidence.
 With adequate preparation for trial and keen attention to detail, an exaggerated allegation may well be identifiable.
 There are also other instances where hearsay evidence or speculation is used to bolster evidence.
 It is also not uncommon for a party to divert the issue in contention into another irrelevant issue(s).

-Without dwelling further into the infinite possibilities that may present themselves at a trial hearing, our lawyers at WN Legal work tirelessly to ensure that all of your legal issues are properly ventilated, strategized, and presented in a proper fashion.
+Without dwelling further into the infinite possibilities that may present themselves at a trial hearing, our lawyers at WN Legal work tirelessly to ensure that all of your legal issues are properly ventilated, strategised, and presented in a proper fashion.

 Notable Case Laws